ragaeeb/das-js/content/blog/1st-day-of-ramadaan-1438-ah-saturday/index.md

 AL-FAJR PRAYER – 4:10AM (MAY 27 TO MAY 31)
 – 4:00AM (JUNE 01 TO END OF RAMAḌĀN)
 ADH-DHUHR PRAYER – 1:30PM (FIXED)
-AL-‘ʿAṢR PRAYER – 20 MIN.
+AL-ʿAṢR PRAYER – 20 MIN.
 AFTER THE ADHAAN
 AL-MAĠRIB PRAYER – 10 MIN.
-AFTER THE ADHAAN AL-‘ʿISHĀʾA PRAYER & AT-TARĀWĪḤ PRAYERS – 10:45PM (FIXED)
+AFTER THE ADHAAN
+AL-ʿISHĀʾA PRAYER & AT-TARĀWĪḤ PRAYERS – 10:45PM (FIXED)
 AL-JUMU’AH KHUṬBAH/PRAYER – 1:00PM

 The iqāmah times will remain so unless further advised.
 Due to limited space, jumu’ah, ʿishāʾ and tarāwīḥ prayers will be for brothers only.

 Bārak Allāhu fīkum.